StonyBrookDB/libhadoopgis/README.md

     ```
   * **Boundary-handling (Duplicate-removal)** step:
   *
-    Since spatial processing is performed indepedently across regions or tiles, duplicates might occur and therefore duplicates should be eliminated to achieve consistent and correct results.
+    Since spatial processing is performed independently across regions or tiles, duplicates might occur and therefore duplicates should be eliminated to achieve consistent and correct results.

-     **Mapper**: Amazon S3 location of *hgdeduplicater* on Amazon S3 followed by the argument *cat*.
+     **Mapper**: Amazon S3 location of *hgdeduplicater.py* on Amazon S3 followed by the argument *cat*.

-     **Reducer**: Amazon S3 location of *hgdeduplicater* on Amazon S3 followed by the argument *uniq*.
+     **Reducer**: Amazon S3 location of *hgdeduplicater.py* on Amazon S3 followed by the argument *uniq*.

      **Input location**: Amazon S3 location of the output directory from the previous spatial join step.